 U.S. Gold Corp., formerly known as Dataram Corporation, was originally incorporated in the State of New Jersey in 1967 and was subsequently re-incorporated under the laws of the State of Nevada in 2016.
 Effective June 26, 2017, the Company changed its legal name to U.S. Gold Corp. from Dataram Corporation.
 On May 23, 2017, the Company merged with Gold King Corp. ("Gold King"), in a transaction treated as a reverse acquisition and recapitalization, and the business of Gold King became the business of the Company.
 We are a gold and precious metals exploration company pursuing exploration and development properties.
 We own certain mining leases and other mineral rights comprising the CK Gold Project in Wyoming, the Keystone Project in Nevada and the Challis Gold Project in Idaho.
 We have established an estimate of proven and probable mineral reserves under S-K 1300 at our CK Gold Project, where we are conducting exploration and pre-development activities, and all of our activities on our other properties are exploratory in nature.

-Summary of Activities for the Three Months Ended October 31, 2023
+Summary of Activities for the Three Months Ended January 31, 2024

-During the three months ended October 31, 2023, we focused primarily on advancing our CK Gold Project in Wyoming and continued exploration work on our Keystone project located in Nevada's Cortez Trend.
+During the three months ended January 31, 2024, we focused primarily on advancing our CK Gold Project in Wyoming.

 An overview of certain significant events follows: